inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 <br>

 ## DEPLOY TO DBT CLOUD
-Deployment is the process of running the models that were created in the development environment in the production environment.
+Deployment is the process of running the models that were created in development in the production environment.

 Running a dbt project in production
-- dbt cloud includes a scheduler where you can create jobs to run in production
+- dbt cloud includes a scheduler where you can create jobs to run in production.
-- A single job can run multiple commands
+- A single job can run multiple commands.
-- Jobs can be triggered manually or on a schedule
+- Jobs can be triggered manually or on a schedule.
-- Each job will keep a log of the runs over time
+- Each job will keep a log of the runs over time.
-- A job could also generate documentation, that could be viewed under the run information
+- A job can also generate documentation, that could be viewed under the run information.
-- If dbt source freshness was run, the results could also be viewed at the end of a job
+- If dbt source freshness is included in the run, then the results could also be viewed at the end of a job.

 #### CONTINUOUS INTEGRATION (CI)
 - CI is the practice of regularly merging dev branches into a central repository, that then builds automatically and runs tests.
 - The goal is to prevent the introduction of bugs into production and maintain project stability.
-- In dbt you can set up CI jobs to be triggered on GIT pull requests
+- In dbt you can set up CI jobs to be triggered on GIT pull requests.
-- When a PR is ready to be merged, a webhook is received from GitHub, GitLab, or Azure DevOps in dbt Cloud that will trigger a new run of the specified job
+- When a PR is ready to be merged, a webhook is received from GitHub, GitLab, or Azure DevOps in dbt Cloud that will trigger a new run of the specified job.
 - dbt Cloud creates a temporary schema to test the new changes without affecting production.
-- The PR will not be merged unless the run and the tests have completed successfully
+- The PR will not be merged unless the run and the tests have completed successfully.
 <br>
 <br>